slarmoo/.github/profile/README.md

 - Be familiar with fundamental web application technologies
 - Have created your own full stack web application

 The course hosts all the repositories for the instruction and assignments.
-This includes interacting with [CodePen](https://codepen.io) assignments, building a demonstration application, and creating and hosting your own start up web application.
+This includes interacting with [CodePen](https://codepen.io) assignments, building a demonstration application, and creating and hosting your own startup web application.

 - [Instruction](https://github.com/webprogramming260/.github/blob/main/profile/instructionTopics.md#readme)
 - [Simon: Demonstration web application](https://github.com/webprogramming260/.github/blob/main/profile/essentials/simon/simon.md)